saqlain2204/PACLI/README.md

 - **Autonomous Tool Calling:** The agent automatically selects and calls the right tool for your query.
 - **Customizable Prompts:** Easily update assistant instructions via the YAML prompt file.
 - **Colorful CLI Output:** Enjoy a clear, readable interface with rich formatting.
+- **Codeforces Contest Integration:** Query upcoming Codeforces contests, schedule them to your calendar, and get contest details for any date or time range using natural language (e.g., "Show Codeforces contests next week").

 ## Usage